rg314/pytraction/README.md

 **PyTraction**: Modern software and easy to use end-to-end

+## TO-DO

+:clock9: Tests for edge cases on input

+:clock9: Save to hdf5 rather than csv

+:clock9: Simple hdf5 usage

 ## Installation

 **Note**: if running on Windows you may have problems with the shapely library and some ctypes extensions.
 Please install shapely via `conda install shapely`.